adidas Outdoor Prime Sponsor

 Gold Standard has verified that each stove in those projects generates $151 per year in Health, Livelihood, Employment and Carbon-Reduction benefits.

-Envirofit is making these carbon credits available to our “family” for $11 per credit (one tonne) as additional support from them for the Himalayan Stove Project.
+Envirofit is making these carbon credits available to our “family” as additional support from them for the Himalayan Stove Project.
 Envirofit retains $5 per credit to cover their costs associated with the verification, certification, and actual “retirement” of each credit and issuance of a certificate to an individual or company seeking to become carbon neutral (an “off-setter”).

-The remaining $6 per credit is a philanthropic contribution to the Himalayan Stove project.
+The remaining amount is a philanthropic contribution to the Himalayan Stove project.
 You can purchase as many of these credits as you wish, through our website, to help offset your and your family’s carbon footprint (as well as for your business, or as a gift to others).
-You can also purchase them to offset the remaining, very small, carbon footprint of one or more stoves that we are delivering in Nepal – each stove has a carbon footprint of 2 tonnes per year, so for $22 you can offset one stove for one year.
+You can also purchase them to offset the remaining, very small, carbon footprint of one or more stoves that we are delivering in Nepal – each stove has a carbon footprint of 2 tonnes per year.

 About Our Credits